Body MRI: How to Provide Value-Based Care

 After attending this course, the attendee will be able to:

-- List updated concepts in prostate MRI, including PIRADS and MRI targeted biopsy.
+- Discuss updated concepts in prostate MRI, including PI-RADS and MRI targeted biopsy

-- List the indications for adding MRI to ultrasound in gynecologic disease.
+- Discuss the indications for adding MRI to ultrasound in gynecologic disease

 Included With Course Registration